-Altoona-Johnstown Clergy Sexual Abuse Lawyer
+Altoona-Johnstown Clergy Sexual Abuse Attorneys

 The Roman Catholic Church remains the leading global religious institution providing faith to its congregation under the guidance of Pope Francis.
 The Church provides the foundational support of every parishioner’s faith with its high standards, opportunity for second chances, and forgiveness.
 Sadly, many church leaders misuse their authority to sexually molest others.